Learning to Control Stabilization in Column Generation: Computational Experiments

 \paragraph{Instances.} For training, we generate 500 random instances with roll length $L \sim \mathcal{U}[200,800]$ and number of item types $m \in [20,100]$.
 For each instance, we sample $lb \sim \mathcal{U}[0.05,0.45]$ and $ub \sim \mathcal{U}[0.5,0.85]$, then draw each item length $\ell_i$ uniformly from $[lb\,L,\; ub\,L]$ and each demand $d_i$ from $[1,20]$.
 For evaluation, we generate four groups of synthetic test sets (Gen\_1 to Gen\_4) that vary the ratio of item size to roll length.
 Each group contains Small ($m \in [20,50]$), Medium ($m \in [50,100]$), and Large ($m \in [100,150]$) instances; generation details are given in Table~\ref{tab:data_generation} in Appendix \ref{appendix:CSP}.
 We also test on BPPLIB benchmark instances \citep{delorme2018bpplib}, including Falkenauer (U and T), Hard28, Schwerin, and Waescher.

 \paragraph{Implementation.} We train the RL agent with Deep Q-Network; details of the GNN architecture, hyperparameters, and computing environment are given in Appendix~\ref{appendix:hyper}.
-For each stabilization method, a single policy is trained once (about 12 hours) and applied to all test sets.
+For each stabilization method, a single policy is trained once (about 8 hours) and applied to all test sets.
 At deployment, the policy adds negligible per-iteration overhead (see Section~\ref{subsec:comparison_rlcg}).
 The code will be released on GitHub upon acceptance.
-All runtimes are reported within a common implementation environment, where at each iteration the RMP is reconstructed from the current column set before solving.
+All runtimes are reported within a common implementation environment, where the RMP is updated incrementally across iterations rather than rebuilt from scratch; iteration counts are invariant to this choice and serve as our primary algorithmic metric.